dzekuza/gradydash/README.md

 ### Creating Partners

-1. **Admin Registration**: New admins automatically get their own partner dashboard
+1. **Business Owner Registration**: New business owners automatically get their own business dashboard
-2. **Partner Setup**: Each partner is isolated with its own data and settings
+2. **Partner Setup**: Each business is isolated with its own data and settings
 3. **Logo Support**: Partners can upload and display their logos
 4. **Member Management**: Invite team members with specific roles